Ex-Russian spy drama: what we know

 Police moved quickly to take samples after isolating the area and closing the restaurant and pub where the father and daughter visited.

-Interior minister Amber Rudd said Thursday that the toxin was "very rare", ruling out the most obvious suspects such as Sarin gas -- used against civilians in Syria -- or agent VX -- used to kill North Korea leader Kim Jong-Un's half-brother in Malaysia last year.
+It is the implementing body of the Chemical Weapons Convention, which entered into force in 1997 and has 192 member states.

-Rudd called the attack "brazen and reckless" and "attempted murder in the most cruel and public way".
+May did not detail how the dose of the nerve agent was administered, telling lawmakers it remained under police investigation.

-British media have speculated on how the dose was administered, asking whether the poison was sprayed on the couple, secreted in food or drink or brought unknowingly by Yulia in a package.
+British media, which reported a table in Zizzi was so contaminated it had to be destroyed, has been rife with speculation on whether the poison was sprayed on the couple, secreted in food or drink or brought unknowingly by Yulia in a package.

 Who is responsible?